findbrok/laravel-watson-translate/README.md

 # Laravel 5 IBM Watson Translate

-This package provides an api to perform translations using the IBM Watson Language Translation service.
+This package provides a simple api to perform translations using the IBM Watson Language Translation service.

-To get a better understand of how this package work read the docs for Watson Language Translation service first.
+To get a better understanding of how this package works read the documentation for Watson Language Translation service first.

 - [Getting started with the Language Translation service](https://www.ibm.com/smarterplanet/us/en/ibmwatson/developercloud/doc/language-translation/)
 - [API Explorer](https://watson-api-explorer.mybluemix.net/apis/language-translation-v2)